9 ways to improve strategic effectiveness

 What are some of the hallmarks of strategic effectiveness?

-In this short article, we have collated nine simple tips to help drive successful execution which we hope you will find useful.
+In this article, discuss nine simple tips to help drive successful execution which we hope you will find useful.

-1) Create total clarity and agreement on the objectives
+1) Create clarity and agreement on the objectives

 Firstly, creating clarity about the objectives and the performance measures is key to ensuring everyone is aligned on the outcome sought.
 If the leadership team, non-executive team, shareholders and investors, etc do not agree on where the ship is sailing, the journey becomes much more difficult once you start executing.

 It is very easy to create many complex, sometimes multi-layer objectives.
 In our experience, the more objectives there are, the harder it is to focus, get agreement and then prioritise what really matters.
 This in turn seriously limits your strategic effectiveness.

 Keep between 4 - 8 main objectives where possible, helps to ensure clarity, purpose and agreement across the leadership team which is critical before focussing on the all important execution phase.

 "Everything should be made as simple as possible and no simpler"

 Remember that while it can be easy or enticing to focus primarily on go to market and revenue objectives, many of the most effective organisations have a balanced set of objectives covering all aspects of the organisation.